 high school districts; or

-direct mailing to appropriate graduate departments.
+direct mailing to appropriate departments, colleges, and universities.

-SELECTING THE INTERVIEWEES
+PROCEDURES FOR SELECTING THE INTERVIEWEES

 Prior to selecting candidates for interview, the search committee chair will consult with Equity and Access to determine if there are any veterans in the pool.

-The committee chair emphasizes that confidentiality must be maintained with respect to specific candidates; however, reports may be shared relative to the number of candidates, progress of the committee and general quality of the pool.
+The search committee chair emphasizes that confidentiality must be maintained with respect to specific candidates; however, reports may be shared relative to the number of candidates, progress of the committee and general quality of the pool.

-Approvals for dean interviews are routed to the Associate Provost via the Chief Diversity Officer and Director of Equity and Access.
+Approvals for dean interviews are routed to the associate provost via the chief Diversity officer and director of Equity and Access.

-The committee may be required, based upon the recommendation of the dean, the Chief Diversity Officer and Director of Equity and Access, the Provost, or the President to interview additional applicants.
+The committee may be required, based upon the recommendation of the dean, the chief Diversity officer and director of Equity and Access, the provost, or the president, to interview additional applicants.

 In a dean search, the schedule should include meetings with the following:

-the Provost (two meetings are scheduled, one early in the candidate’s visit and another as an exit interview);
+the provost (two meetings are scheduled, one early in the candidate’s visit and another as an exit interview);

-the current Dean of the College;
+the current dean of the college;

 the college council;